Welcome To The Future Of Fitness: Trends You Need To Know

 We’re prepared to pay for the privilege of a healthy heart rate too, with Australians spending an estimated $8.5 billion on gym memberships each year.
-But with the gym market expected to reach saturation in five years, niche providers are already tapping into unique, technology-driven ways to keep ahead.
+But with the gym market expected to reach saturation soon, niche providers are already tapping into unique, technology-driven ways to keep ahead.

 We look at what you can expect – activewear aside – from the fitness of the future.

 Everyone will be able to access it